“The more you know, the less you need”

 EDUCATION

-1 hour
+Duration: 1 hour

-Your office
+Location: Your office

-Participants will receive a certificate for one learning hour that can be submitted to the OAA, LOA or ARIDO for a continuing education credit.
+Credits: Participants will receive a certificate for one learning hour that can be submitted to the OAA, LOA or ARIDO for a continuing education credit.

-Free for OAA member companies
+Cost: Free for OAA member companies

-North on Sixty will provide all training materials, as well as Fair Trade maple crystal milk chocolate.
+Materials: North on Sixty will provide all training materials, as well as Fair Trade maple crystal milk chocolate.
 Host to provide refreshments, if desired.

 We’re very open about our end-game in this course: We want to see more local, Canadian, well-engineered woods specified in traditional and non-traditional uses—because the case for doing so is overwhelming.
 In addition to carbon sequestration, wood offers immense direct benefits to human health, and designers of all stripes are picking up on cultural best practices.
 Shinrin-yoku, the Japanese practice of forest bathing, acknowledges that forests—and wood generally—reduce stress and improve the immune system’s natural killer cells.
 Natural wooden rooms are in almost every Japanese home, and just about every Finnish home in the form of a sauna.